scellecs/morpeh/README.md

 Current limitations:
 * `NativeFilter` and `NativeStash` and their contents should never be re-used outside of single system tick.
 * `NativeFilter` and `NativeStash` cannot be used in-between `World.Commit()` calls inside Morpeh.
-* `NativeFilter` should be disposed upon usage completion due to https://github.com/scellecs/morpeh/issues/107, which also means `NativeFilter` causes a single `Allocator.TempJob` `NativeArray` allocation.
 * Jobs can be chained only within current system execution, `NativeFilter` can be disposed only after execution of all scheduled jobs.

 Example job scheduling: